 Net assets without donor restrictions - represents the portion of net assets that are not subject to donor-imposed stipulations and are available for operations.
+The governing board may designate net assets without donor restrictions for specific operational purposes.

 Net assets with donor restrictions - represents the portion of net assets of the Organization that result (a) from contributions and other inflows of assets whose use by the Organization is limited by donor-imposed stipulations that either expire by passage of time or can be fulfilled and removed by actions of the Organization pursuant to those stipulations, (b) from other asset enhancements and diminishments subject to the same kinds of stipulations and (c) from reclassifications to (or from) other classes of net assets as a consequence of donor-imposed stipulations, their expiration by passage of time, or their fulfillment and removal by actions of the Organization pursuant to those stipulations.